-The Company has four stock option plans: the 2000 Stock Option Plan ("2000 Plan"), the Amended and Restated 1995 Stock Option Plan ("1995 Plan"), the 1995 Director's Plan ("Director's Plan"), and the Special Purpose Stock Option Plan (the "Special Purpose Plan").
+SGRP has four stock option plans: the 2000 Stock Option Plan ("2000 Plan"), the Special Purpose Stock Option Plan ("Special Purpose Plan"), the Amended and Restated 1995 Stock Option Plan ("1995 Plan") and the 1995 Director's Plan ("Director's Plan").

-On December 4, 2000, the Company adopted the 2000 Plan, as the successor to the 1995 Plan and the Director's Plan with respect to all new options issued.
-The 2000 Plan provides for the granting of either incentive or nonqualified stock options to specified employees, consultants, and directors of the Company for the purchase of up to 3,600,000 (less those options still outstanding under the 1995 Plan or exercised after December 4, 2000 under the 1995 Plan).
-The options have a term of ten years, except in the case of incentive stock options granted to greater than 10% stockholders for whom the term is five years.
-The exercise price of nonqualified stock options must be equal to at least 85% of the fair market value of the Company's common stock at the date of grant (although typically the options are issued at 100% of the fair market value), and the exercise price of incentive stock options must be equal to at least the fair market value of the Company's common stock at the date of grant.
-During 2004, options to purchase 476,417 shares of the Company's common stock were granted, options to purchase 53,302 shares of the Company's common stock were exercised and options to purchase 1,345,542 shares of the Company's stock were voluntarily surrendered and cancelled under this plan.
-At December 31, 2004, options to purchase 1,251,383 shares of the Company's common stock remain outstanding under this plan and options to purchase 1,618,719 shares of the Company's common stock were available for grant under this plan.
+On December 4, 2000, SGRP adopted the 2000 Plan as the successor to the 1995 Plan and the Director's Plan with respect to all new options issued.
+The 2000 Plan provides for the granting of either incentive or nonqualified stock options to specified employees, consultants, and directors of the Company for the purchase of up to 3,600,000 (less those options still outstanding under the 1995 Plan or exercised after

+December 4, 2000 under the 1995 Plan).
+The options have a term of ten years, except in the case ofincentive stock options granted to greater than 10% stockholders for whom the term is five years.
+The exercise price of nonqualified stock options must be equal to at least 85% of the fair market value of SGRP's common stock at the date of grant (although typically the options are issued at 100% of the fair market value), and the exercise price of incentive stock options must be equal to at least the fair market value of SGRP's common stock at the date of grant.
+During 2005, options to purchase 1,334,973 shares of SGRP's common stock were granted, options to purchase 57,625 shares of SGRP's common stock were exercised and options to purchase 440,975 shares of SGRP's stock were voluntarily surrendered and cancelled under this plan.
+At December 31, 2005, options to purchase 2,088,256 shares of SGRP's common stock remain outstanding under this plan and options to purchase 724,221 shares of SGRP's common stock were available for grant under this plan.